 The latest controversy over Covid misinformation on Rogan’s podcast has gone beyond the low-level boil that previously accompanied outrage over his show.

-The current boycott was started by Neil Young, who two weeks ago demanded Spotify pull his songs or drop Rogan’s podcast.
+The current boycott was started by Neil Young, who demanded that Spotify pull his songs or drop Rogan’s podcast two weeks ago.
 Young has been followed by a few other artists and creators.